bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 More on the fourth round later; we realized that we needed to start on the [mid-hunt runaround](https://www.two-pi-noir.agency/puzzles/the_thief) basically immediately to finish it before the end-of-day period kicked in.
 So a large group of us went up to the Gala, had the radio tuned to the right station, and proceeded to get absolutely lost around the Building 13 segment of the chase.

 Just for fun, I did this part in suit.
 I tripped over my own feet a few times.
-Worth.
+Worth it.

 <!--![Clumsy bird]( "[2025-01-18 0006] This is why I don't take stairs.")-->